Eric Jenkins

-Eric Jenkins (born November 24, 1991) is a professional distance runner.
-He first began running at Portsmouth High School in his hometown, after which he was recruited by Northeastern University.
-After his junior year Jenkins transferred to University of Oregon, where he further established his reputation in collegiate distance running.
-After his collegiate career he signed a contract with Nike.
-He formerly ran with the Nike Oregon Project.
+Eric Jenkins (born November 24, 1991) is a retired long-distance runner.
+In college, he ran for Northeastern University, before transferring to the University of Oregon after his junior year.
+At the University of Oregon, Jenkins was a two-time NCAA Champion, with victories in the 3000 metres and 5000 metres at the 2015 NCAA Division I Indoor Track and Field Championships.
+He began competing professionally for Nike in 2015 as part of the Nike Oregon Project.
+Jenkins retired from competition in 2023.

-Running career

-High school
+Early life and youth competition

 Jenkins first ran competitively in cross country while in middle school.
 He then attended Portsmouth High School in New Hampshire, although he did not run all of the four years he attended.
-In his senior year of high school he recorded a personal best time of 4:15.10 in the 1600 meters.
+In his senior year of high school, he recorded a personal best of 4:15.10 in the 1600 metres.

-Collegiate
+Collegiate competition

-Jenkins first enrolled in Northeastern University, where he made an immediate impact for the school's cross country team when he placed third overall at the 2011 CAA Cross Country Championships.
+Jenkins enrolled in Northeastern University, where he made an immediate impact for the school's cross country team when he placed third overall at the 2011 CAA Cross Country Championships.
 In Jenkins' first semesters at Northeastern, the head coach was Renny Waldron, who noticed that he would start out too fast to finish strong in many of his freshman races.
 By Jenkins' junior year, Northeastern's cross country and track program went through widespread staff changes and new coaches were hired.
 Jenkins set Northeastern's indoor mile, 3000-meter, and 5000-meter records.

 In the summer of 2013, Jenkins transferred to the University of Oregon.
 While a student and runner with Oregon, he won the men's 3K and 5K at the 2015 NCAA DI Indoor T&F Championships.
-During this time, a famous rivalry formed between him and his teammate Edward Cheserek, who would always finish either closely behind or ahead of Jenkins in several races.
+During this time, a rivalry formed between him and his teammate Edward Cheserek, who would finish either closely behind or ahead of Jenkins in several races.

 Eric is a two-time NCAA indoor champion; All-America honors every year in track and cross country; NCAA cross country runner-up, three NCAA track team titles, and the second-fastest 5,000 in NCAA history.)
 After graduating in June, Jenkins signed with Nike and headed to Europe, where he notched personal bests in the 3,000 meters (7:41.79) as well as in the 5,000 (13:07.33).